abhinavsingh/proxy.py/README.md

     --ca-signing-key-file ca-signing-key.pem
 ```

-> :warning: **MacOS users**
-> MacOS now also require an explicit CA needs
+> :note: **MacOS users** also need to pass explicit CA file path
-> for validation of other peer certificates.
-Example:
+> needed for validation of peer certificates.
+See --ca-file flag.
->
-> --ca-file /path/to/lib/python3.x/site-packages/certifi/cacert.pem

 Verify TLS interception using `curl`